denisgulev/gitops-playground/README.md

-# Application
+# GITOPS-PLAYGROUND

-A Terraform-based templates for deploying a frontend app with static web hosting and a backend service.
+A Terraform-based template for deploying a lightweight Flask backend API, managed through the use of GitOps workflows, CI/CD pipelines, and infrastructure automation.

 ## Overview